HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 Notification may be accomplished in multiple ways, from a simple email or text notification, to a formal notification as described by the FHIR Subscription Service.

-Similarly, the Request and Response transactions may be implemented in multiple ways, including FTP or HTTP file download, as well as API access to a FHIR server acting as a repository.
+Similarly, the Request and Response transactions may be implemented in multiple ways, including HTTP file download, as well as API access to a FHIR server acting as a repository.

 At this time, this implementation guide is only prescriptive about the payload of the Response transaction, as defined by the following sections.
 We seek implementer feedback on the usefulness of more formal specification of these transactions.